Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 A control arm is a part of a vehicle’s suspension that is necessary for it to work.
 As you drive, they go up and down, which keeps the car steady.
 They make driving smooth and easy by absorbing vibrations when the tires go over bumps or uneven parts of the road.

 You’ll have a unpleasant driving experience if the control arms fail or the bushings wear out.
-If the road is bumpy or bad, the tires may bounce off.
+The tires might pop if the road is really rough.

-If the control arms on the front wheels are broken, it will be hard to drive, and the front wheels will make a knocking sound when you drive slowly.
+If the front wheel control arms are damaged, the vehicle will be difficult to steer and the wheels will produce a banging noise when driven slowly.

 Worn-out ball joints